ohmysmtp/docs/docs/reference/send.md

 ## The Send Endpoint

-The `/send` endpoint is the main API endpoint for sending messages through OhMySMTP.
-It accepts up to 50 emails in the `To` address field.
+The `/send` endpoint is the main API endpoint for sending messages through OhMySMTP

 ## Send an email